Privacy Notice

 9. Personal information we process on behalf of our business customers

-10. Additional information for california residents
+10. Additional information for California residents

-This section of the Notice applies only to California residents, and describes how we collect, use, and disclose the personal information of California residents (“California Personal Information”).
+This section applies only to California residents, and describes how we collect, use, and disclose the personal information of California residents (“California Personal Information”).
 California Personal Information does not include, and this section of the Policy does not apply to, information that is subject to exceptions from the California Consumer Privacy Act of 2018 (“CCPA”), such as deidentified information.

-Additionally, this section of the Policy applies only to the extent we direct the purposes and means of California Personal Information processing and otherwise qualify as a “business” under the CCPA.
+Additionally, this Section applies only to the extent we direct the purposes and means of California Personal Information processing and otherwise qualify as a “business” under the CCPA.
 It does not apply to our activities as a “service provider” to our clients, as that term is defined under the CCPA, or to California Personal Information that we process in that capacity.

 What categories of California Personal Information do we collect?